KRR-Oxford/GNNQ/README.md

 The `datasets/` directory, containing both the WatDiv-Qi and the FB15k237-Qi benchmarks, can be downloaded from fighshare (https://figshare.com/s/c81e802987081569adab).
 Unzip the downloaded .zip-file and place the `datasets/` directory in the `GNNQ/` directory.

 ### Run Experiments
-To run an experiment on the WatDiv benchmarks, run a variant of the following command from the GNNQ folder.
+To train and evaluate a 4-layer GNNQ instance on the WatDiv-Q1 benchmark run the following command from the GNNQ folder.
 Please remember that the virtual environment needs to be active.
-The following command is exemplary for the  WatDiv-Q1 benchmark.
 ```
 python main.py  --log_dir watdiv_q1_4l_aug/ --num_layers 4 --aug --test --train_data datasets/watdiv/train_samples --val_data datasets/watdiv/val_samples --test_data datasets/watdiv/test_samples --query_string "SELECT distinct ?v0 WHERE { ?v0  <http://schema.org/caption> ?v1 . ?v0   <http://schema.org/text> ?v2 . ?v0 <http://schema.org/contentRating> ?v3 . ?v0   <http://purl.org/stuff/rev#hasReview> ?v4 .  ?v4 <http://purl.org/stuff/rev#title> ?v5 . ?v4  <http://purl.org/stuff/rev#reviewer> ?v6 . ?v7 <http://schema.org/actor> ?v6 . ?v7 <http://schema.org/language> ?v8  }"
 ```

-To run experiments on other WatDiv benchmarks, specify a new logging directory using the `--log_dir` parameter and exchange the query specified by the `--query_string` parameter.
-All WatDiv benchmark queries can be found in the `datasets/benchmark_queries.txt`- file.
-To reproduce experiments using the baseline model, remove the `--aug` parameter.
+To train and evaluate an instance on other WatDiv benchmarks exchange the query specified by the `--query_string` parameter and specify a new logging directory using the `--log_dir` parameter.
+All benchmark queries can be found in the `datasets/benchmark_queries.txt`- file.
+To train and evaluate a 4-layer GNNQ<sup>-</sup> (baseline), remove the `--aug` parameter.
 The number of layers for all models can be specified using the `--num_layers`parameter.

-To reproduce an experiment on the FB15k237 benchmarks, run a variant of the following command from the GNNQ folder.
+To train and evaluate a 4-layer GNNQ instance on the FB15k237-Q1 benchmark run the following command from the GNNQ folder.
 Please remember again that the virtual environment needs to be active.
-The following command is exemplary for the FB15k237-Q1 benchmark.

 ```
 python main.py  --log_dir fb15k237_q1_4l_aug/ --num_layers 4 --aug --test --batch_size 40 --train_data  datasets/fb15k237/org_train_samples --val_data datasets/fb15k237/org_val_samples --test_data datasets/fb15k237/org_test_samples --query_string "select distinct ?org where { ?org <http://dummyrel.com/organization/organization/headquarters./location/mailing_address/state_province_region> ?region . ?biggerregion <http://dummyrel.com/location/location/contains> ?region . ?biggerregion <http://dummyrel.com/location/location/adjoin_s./location/adjoining_relationship/adjoins> ?neighbourregion . ?biggerregion <http://dummyrel.com/location/country/capital> ?capital . ?neighbourregion <http://dummyrel.com/location/country/official_language> ?lang . ?capital <http://dummyrel.com/common/topic/webpage./common/webpage/category> ?category . ?capital <http://dummyrel.com/travel/travel_destination/climate./travel/travel_destination_monthly_climate/month> ?month }"
 ```
-To reproduce experiments on other FB15k237 benchmarks, specify a new logging directory using the `--log_dir` parameter and exchange the query specified by the `--query_string` parameter.
-All FB15k237 benchmark queries can be found in the `datasets/benchmark_queries.txt`-file.
-Furthermore, specify the training and testing samples for the respective query using the `--train_data` and `--test_data` parameters and specify the respective "dummy" validation samples using the `--val_data` parameter (the sample files for the FB15k237 benchmarks are named with the answer variable of the respective query).
-All samples files can be found in the `datasets/fb15k237/` directory.
-To reproduce experiments using the baseline model, remove the `--aug` parameter.
+To train and evaluate a 4-layer GNNQ instance on the other FB15k237-Qi benchmarks, exchange the query specified by the `--query_string` parameter and specify the training, validation and testing samples for the respective query using the `--train_data`, `--val_data` and `--test_data` parameters (the sample files for the FB15k237 benchmarks are named with the answer variable of the respective query).
+All benchmark queries can be found in the `datasets/benchmark_queries.txt`-file and all samples can be found in the `datasets/fb15k237/` directory.
+Furthermore, specify a new logging directory using the `--log_dir` parameter.
+To train and evaluate a 4-layer GNNQ<sup>-</sup> (baseline), remove the `--aug` parameter.
 The number of layers for all models can be specified using the `--num_layers`parameter.

-### Tune Hyperparameters:
+### Hyperparameter Tuning and Training with GPU:
 To tune hyperparameters for a benchmark use the `--tune` parameter.
 This will start an Optuna study with 100 trials.
+If you installed PyTorch and PyTorch-Scatter with Cuda, i.e. you replaced `${CUDA}` with `cu113`, you can use the `--gpu` parameter to train an instance on an available GPU.